-Can I Get an Installment Loan with Bad Credit?
+Can I Get an Installment Loan for Bad Credit?

 Even if you don't have the best credit score, you may still qualify for an installment loan.
 With an installment loan, you can take out a set amount of money at once and repay it over time via fixed payments.